|

 Pottery in Pit |

-Horcot Pit Spindle Whorls
+Pit Spindle Whorls

-This is an exciting group of spindle whorls, from
+This is an exciting group of spindle whorls, from Horcot

-Horcot pit in Gloucestershire, which highlights several
+pit in Gloucestershire, which highlights several interesting

-interesting points (Edwards forthcoming).
-Their manner
+points (Edwards forthcoming).
+Their manner of deposition

-different size, weight, shape and fabric.
+weight, shape and fabric.

-Common characteristics of spindle whorls are those
+characteristics of spindle whorls are those which are

-which are functionally important, these have not changed
+functionally important, these have not changed over

-over centuries of use.
+centuries of use.
 They have for example, piercings,

 which taper towards the top.
 They have to be shaped